 Blink Video Doorbell Image:

-A shows front and back with back plate attached.
+A shows doorbell front and back with the two hole back plate.

-B with back plate removed, shows inside of the battery compartment.
+B shows back plate removed, and inside the battery compartment.

 |1||Camera Lens||1||QR Code and Serial Number|